popsim-consortium/demes-python/docs/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It's more interesting if our demes interact.
-First, we could have a deme that branches off from a parental deme, which continues to exist.
-For the child deme, we would specify that its `ancestor` is its parental deme.
+First, we could have a deme that branches off from a parental deme, and the parent continues to exist.
+For the child deme, we would specify that its ``ancestor`` is its parental deme.
 For example,

 .. code-block:: yaml